From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Findings

 \subsection{Sequential Interaction}

-\paragraph{Full information} Table~\ref{tab:collab-results} aggregates the results for the full information setup.
+\paragraph{Full information} Table ~\ref{tab:collab-results} aggregates the results for the full information setup.
 For each LLM (Subsection~\ref{subsec:heuristics}) and each heuristic (Subsection~\ref{subsec:heuristic}), we report the cumulative utility obtained over all rounds.
 Interestingly, different heuristics favor different players.
 Specifically, \textbf{GreedyNP} maximizes Player~G's cumulative perplexity consistently under all LLM choices.
-In contrast, \textbf{MaxSP} yields the highest cumulative view counts, favoring Player~F's engagement-oriented objectives across all LLMs. \textbf{MPP} achieves an intermediate trade-off between the two utilities, while \textbf{Random} performs substantially worse across all metrics.
+In contrast, \textbf{MPP} yields the highest cumulative view counts, favoring Player~F's engagement-oriented objectives across all LLMs.\textbf{Random} performs substantially worse across all metrics.

 These findings highlight that even under conditions of complete transparency and alignment, inherent trade-offs between model improvement potential (Player~G) and user engagement (Player~F) remain unavoidable.
-Moving forward, we use $\tilde U_G$ as the highest utility obtained for Player~G, e.g., 150{,}074.12 for Pythia 6.9B, and similarly $\tilde U_F$ for Player~F. We remind the reader that this choice overestimates $U_G(\bm S^\star)$ and $U_F(\bm S^\star)$, as Subsection~\ref{subsec:estimating urr} describes.
+Moving forward, we use $\tilde U_G$ as the highest utility obtained for Player~G,and similarly $\tilde U_F$ for Player~F. We remind the reader that this choice overestimates $U_G(\bm S^\star)$ and $U_F(\bm S^\star)$, as Subsection~\ref{subsec:estimating urr} describes.

 \paragraph{Asymmetric information}